 - They must be qualified to drive the vehicle you want to learn in

 - They must have had their full driving licence for three years

-If you’ve already passed your theory test, you should already know the Highway Code, but making sure you’re putting it into practice when you’re in the driver’s seat can go a long way to helping you pass.
+If you’ve already passed your theory test, you should know the Highway Code.
+But making sure you’re putting it into practice when you’re in the driver’s seat can go a long way to helping you pass.

-During practicing time, it’s a good idea to familiarise yourself with the area around the test centre that you plan to take your test at.
-If the area is particularly hilly for example, then it’s a good opportunity to practice hill starts.
+It’s a good idea to familiarise yourself with the area around the test centre you plan to take your test at.
+If the terrain is particularly hilly for example, then it’s a good opportunity to practice hill starts.
 If it’s relatively flat but there are plenty of roundabouts, then they should be your area of focus.

-Of course, there are times when being on the road to practice just isn’t an option.
-When that happens, why not brush up on your skills with the help of an app?
-Learning on the go definitely isn’t the best way to practice, but it can help you stay familiar with manoeuvres and help you learn all the ‘show me, tell me’ questions without getting your hands dirty.
-You can also check out our advice on learning to drive so you know what to expect.
+Of course, there are times when on-the-road practising just isn’t an option.
+You could try brushing up on your skills with the help of an app.
+These can help you stay familiar with manoeuvres and the ‘show me, tell me’ questions without getting your hands dirty under the bonnet.

 - Don’t forget to bring along your provisional licence, your pass certificate for your theory test and your glasses (if you need them).
-You’ll be asked to read the number plate of another car, and if you’re unable to do this after three attempts then you will incur an automatic fail.
+You’ll be asked to read the number plate of another car, and if you’re unable to do this after 3 attempts then you’ll get an automatic fail